 Artist quality has more pigments, which makes the colors more vibrant and rich.

-It is possible to create beautiful watercolor paintings with student grades, but you will have to work harder to create vibrant colors.
+Creating beautiful watercolor paintings with student grades is possible, but you will have to work harder to create vibrant colors.

 Tube Watercolors Or Pan Watercolors